leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 CFL Number
    Determines the maximum velocity per grid cell and is measured in grid cells per time step.
    Fluid is only allowed to move up to this velocity in one time step.
-If this value is exceeded the solver will subdivide the simulation step.
+If this threshold is exceeded the solver will subdivide the simulation step.

-   In general, greater CFL numbers will minimize the number of simulation steps and the computation time.
-However, it will yield less physical behavior for fast fluid flows.
+   In general, greater CFL (Courant–Friedrichs–Lewy) numbers will minimize the number of simulation steps and the computation time.
+Yet it will yield less physically accurate behavior for fast fluid flows.
    Smaller CFL numbers result in more simulation steps per frame, longer simulation times but more accurate behavior at high velocities (e.g. fast fluid flow colliding with obstacle).

 Use Adaptive Time Steps
    Lets the solver automatically decide when to perform multiple simulation steps per frame.
-   It takes into account the maximum and minimum number of timesteps, the current *Frame Rate*, and the *Time Scale*.
+   It takes into account the maximum and minimum number of time steps, the current *Frame Rate*, and the *Time Scale*.

    Timesteps Maximum
       Maximum number of allowed time steps per frame.
-If needed, the solver will divide a simulation steps in up to this number of substeps.
+If needed, the solver will divide a simulation step up to this number of substeps.

    Timesteps Minimum
       Minimum number of allowed time steps per frame.
 The solver will always perform at least this number of simulation steps per frame.

 Gravity
    By default the fluid solver will use the global scene gravity.
 This behavior can be disabled in the scene settings.
 Disabling the global gravity will enable the fluid gravity options.